 This course will introduce a model of software system development where an executable program is derived directly from an executable specification called an analysis model.
+This development process for which the name "Model Driven Development" or "Model Driven Architecture" has recently emerged, is a major innovation in software development.
+The software system is developed in an executable design language, xUML, and the code in C or C++ or Java is compiled from the executable design.
 No "code" is written except for a reusable software architecture.